malramsay64/phd-thesis/02_Dynamics/standard_dynamics.md

 This is the same two-step process observed in the structural relaxation of ortho-terphenyl [@Mapes2006] and described in @sec:intro_structural.
-This indicates that the structural relaxation is taking place through similar processes as ortho-terphenyl.
+The presence of the two-step process in the structural relaxation of the Trimer model allows develop ideas using the Trimer an apply them to the similar behaviour of ortho-terphenyl.

 ![The structural relaxation time $\tau_S$ for a range of temperatures and pressures.